kensanata/spellcasters/Moroson.md

 people travel single file.

 Here, in this remote location, Moroson trains *travelling judges*.
-These will travel the land with a retinue of twelve guards and settle disputes and carry out judgements.
-They will act as both judge and executioner, but they will only act when an accuser invokes their help with the phrase "Traveller, I need an impartial judge.
-I will submit to your judgement if you will investigate this crime."
+These travel the land with a retinue of twelve guards and settle disputes and carry out judgements.
+They act as both judge and executioner, but they only act when an accuser invokes their help with the phrase "Traveller, I need an impartial judge.
+I submit to your judgement if you will investigate this crime."
 These judges do not like false accusations.

 Interestingly, these judges don't use any actual spells to resolve their cases.
 They say that this would prevent others from verifying